Navigation

 manual navigation or a deep link or a pop due to the user pushing the Back

-is a
+button, the `GoRouter` is a

-to be notified when the location
+which means that you can call `addListener` to be notified when the location

-changes, either manually or via Flutter's builder widget for ChangeNotifier
+changes, either manually or via Flutter's builder widget for `ChangeNotifier`

 objects, the non-intuitively named